Connect with others who understand.

 6. Sleep Difficulties

 Insomnia, lack of sleep, interrupted sleep, and overall poor quality of sleep can cause fatigue.
-Sleep can be lost due to pain, medications, stress, and anxiety, among other reasons.
+Sleep loss can be a result of pain, medications, stress, and anxiety, among other reasons.
+Night sweats, which can be a symptom of leukemia itself or treatments, might also disrupt sleep.

 7. Medications